• Europes biggest bike selection

-Buying a second-hand bike that fits you properly is essential for both comfort and performance.
-A poorly sized bike can negatively impact your riding experience, from awkward handling to discomfort, injuries, or less cycling efficiency.
-For example, a bike that's too large may force you into an overly stretched position, making it harder to control the bike, while a frame that's too small can lead to cramped postures that strain your muscles and cause back pain.
+For example, a bike that's too large may force you into an overly stretched position, making it harder to control the bike, while a too-small frame can lead to cramped postures that strain your muscles and cause back pain.

 Why bike sizing tables aren’t always reliable